Antitrust Litigation and Counseling

 Paul frequently obtains dismissal of class actions, or cases entirely, on the pleadings and by summary judgment.
 He successfully opposes certification of classes brought by businesses and consumers, and he settles claims when appropriate.
-His class action work includes cases involving claims of price fixing and bid rigging, monopolization and attempted monopolization, Unfair Competition Law, alleged violation of California’s Consumer Legal Remedies Act and False Advertising Law, and RICO violations.
-He handles multidistrict class action litigation and coordinated proceedings under state law.
+In addition to antitrust class actions, Paul has defended numerous class actions involving California’s Unfair Competition Law (UCL), Consumer Legal Remedies Act (CLRA), and False Advertising Law (FAL), as well as alleged violation of RICO and other state and federal laws.
+Many of those cases involved federal multidistrict litigation and coordinated proceedings under state law.

 - Dismissal, without leave to amend, of initial complaint in putative nationwide class action claiming RICO violations.
 Shaw v.
 Nissan No. Am., Inc., 220 F. Supp.
 3d 1046 (C.D.
 Cal.
 2016)